Integration with Integrity: Reflections on a Decades-long Design Journey

 By Curtis Johnson • May 21, 2021

 Photo by Allison Shelley for EDUimages The lessons of the pandemic start with the inadequate attempt by too many schools at remote learning for kids.
-Parents saw, many for the first time, those lesson plans.
-The kids found what was often boring at school horrible at home.
-Many did not participate.
-Others disappeared entirely.
-The […]
+Parents saw, many for the […]